 What I should consider before buying a horse?

-When looking at an individual yearling all things are considered.
-The sire’s production record and statistics, as well as broodmare sire statistics.
+When looking at an individual yearling many factors are considered.
+These include, the sire’s production record and statistics, as well as broodmare sire statistics.
 The mare’s production record is critical to the process as it gives an insight into the potential of this horse compared to its past siblings.
 Additionally, much research is conducted into the race record of the dam, where everything from age of racing to the class of racing is considered.
-These same research parameters are then conducted for the grand dam and the great grand dam.
+These same research parameters are then applied to the grand dam and the great grand dam.
 Everything is considered in the hope that it will give a greater insight into the potential of the yearling.

-Physical inspections of yearlings begin on the farms where the horses are based prior to the sale.
-It is important to inspect yearlings in their ‘home’ environment.
-This is a key component to the inspection process as it allows Boomer to see horses in a relaxed environment.
-The yearlings will then be inspected again at the sale as it allows Boomer to see changes in the development during their preparation.
-At large sales such as Magic Millions where there are over 1000 horses to be sold, viewing them first on-farm then again at the sale allows for a more thorough inspection process.
+Prior to the sale, physical inspections of yearlings begin on the farms where the horses are based.
+It is important to inspect yearlings in their ‘home’ environment as it allows Boomer to see horses in a relaxed environment.
+The yearlings will then be inspected again at the sale as it allows Boomer to see changes in their development during the preparation.
+At large sales such as Magic Millions, with over 1000 horses to be sold, viewing them first on-farm and then again at the sale allows for a more thorough inspection process.

 When physically inspecting a horse, there are numerous variables to consider:

-• Horse conformation – how straight the limbs of the horse are, as this can given an indication into the horse’s soundness.
+• Horse conformation – how straight the limbs of the horse are, as this can give an indication into the horse’s soundness.

 • Horse walk – how the horse moves through the walk.
 We are looking for a strong hock action and a loose action with a large overstep.
 The reason a walk is important is because it is a four-beat gait, like the gallop.